A full spectral-timing model to map the accretion flow in black hole binaries: the low/hard state of MAXI J1820+070: Introduction

-We develop a spectral-timing model including both generation of fluctuations, their propagation and reverberation through a full truncated disc/radially stratified hot inner flow geometry.
-The most self consistent way to do this is to simultaneously fit for both the spectral and Fourier spectral properties.
+We develop a spectral-timing model including both the propagating mass accretion rate fluctuations and reverberation through a full truncated disc/radially stratified hot inner flow geometry.
+Propagation and reverberation together play a key role in the fast variability, and various models combining them have been developed and applied to both AGN (\citealt{Wilkins_2013, Gardner_2014, Wilkins_2016}) and black hole binaries (\citealt{Rapisarda_2017a, Mahmoud_2019}).
+The most self-consistent way of spectral-timing modelling is to simultaneously fit both the spectral and Fourier spectral properties.
 However, this is extremely expensive in CPU time (\citealt{Mahmoud_2019}).
-Instead we build on earlier techniques which fix the spectral components from detailed fits to the time averaged energy spectra, and then couple these to a timing model of the variability which includes both propagation and reverberation (e.g. \citealt{Gardner_2014}).
+Instead we build on earlier techniques which fix the spectral components from detailed fits to the time-averaged energy spectra, and then couple these to a timing model of the variability which includes both propagation and reverberation (e.g. \citealt{Gardner_2014, Mahmoud_2018a}).
 This approach gives a quantitative model which by definition fits all the major features of the energy spectra.
-Here we show we can build a variability model using these components which can also broadly fit the power spectra as a function of energy and the lags seen between different energy bands as a function of frequency, including the switch between propagation (soft lead) and reverberation (soft lag) from a disc which is truncated around $\sim 30$--$70 R_{\mathrm{g}}$ (where $R_{\mathrm{g}}=GM/c^2$ is the gravitational radius).
+Here we build a variability model using the energy spectral components and show that this can also broadly fit the power spectra as a function of energy and the lags seen between different energy bands as a function of frequency, including the switch between propagation (soft lead) and reverberation (soft lag).

-While the model still has some limitations, we show how the propagated variability allows us to map out the radial infall velocity of the material in the hot flow.
-We compare our results to a range of hot flow models, where the predicted accretion speeds depend on the efficiency of the underlying angular momentum transport processes.
+While the model still has some limitations, we show that a truncated disc at a few tens of gravitational radii reproduces the overall features of the power spectra and lag-frequency spectra.
+We also show how the propagated variability allows us to map out the accretion speed as a function of radius in the hot flow.
+This depends on the efficiency of the underlying angular momentum transport processes, which depends on the magnetic field geometry and strength.
 Our results favour models where the transport is dominated by a small scale dynamo process (the magnetorotational instability: MRI \citealt{Balbus_1991, Balbus_1998}) giving Standard And Normal Evolution (SANE) rather than models with maximal magnetic flux (Magnetically Arrested Disc: MAD), where the dynamo is suppressed and accretion occurs via instabilities in the large scale magnetic fields (\citealt{Narayan_2012}).
 Thus spectral-timing models hold out the possibility of observationally testing models linking the jet to the hot flow.